Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

   --address-prefix 10.0.2.0/24
 ```

 This will create a subnet for Azure Bastion.
+The subnet name had to be *AzureBastionSubnet* for bastion host.

 ```bash
 export BASTION_SUBNET_NAME="AzureBastionSubnet"